GiromettaMarco/twelve/README.md

 pnpm run dev
 ```

-## Minimum Ubuntu configuration
+## Minimum Sail configuration

-This is the minum system configuration starting from a fresh Ubuntu-24.04 installation.
+This is the minimum system configuration to run this application in a development environment with Laravel Sail, starting from a fresh Ubuntu-24.04 installation.

 ### Update system packages